Elizabeth Meeshim Hogsten

 My Story

-I grew up as the good Christian girl.
+I grew up as a good Christian girl.
 My faith was a central part of my identity, and I longed for my life to have deep meaning and purpose.
 I put God first in everything.

-When I was 31 years old, however, my pastors of over 7 years were removed for spiritual abuse
+When I was 31 years old, however, my pastors of over 7 years were removed for spiritual abuse.

-I ended up moving back to the States from Korea and going to seminary, where I wrestled for 3 years with the Bible, doctrine, and various perspectives of God and ministry.
+I ended up moving back to the States and going to seminary, where I wrestled for 3 years with the Bible, doctrine, and various perspectives of God and ministry.
 I untangled the complexity of my experiences in the church, and I discovered new pathways toward wholeness I had known little of before: self-compassion, somatic (body) practices, and curiosity.

 My Values